 In general, solutions can involve running experiments, deciding on product features, or explaining metric changes.
 In this case, we’ll design an A/B test to identify the best banner ad strategy, based on our assessment requirements.

 In this case, we need to define an A/B test to decide our optimal strategy.
 Based on our requirements, the A/B test should be user-based instead of session-based: We’ll divide users into two groups, showing each group a different number of ads during their visits.
 For example, Bucket A receives one banner ad per webpage, while Bucket B gets two.
-Over time, we will be able to capture how the number of ads shown impacts engagement.
+Over time, we can capture how the number of ads shown impacts engagement.

-To reduce causal effects, we must ensure identical banner content for both groups.
+We must ensure identical banner content for both groups to reduce causal effects.
 If Bucket B sees the same two banners, half of Bucket A should see one banner and the other half the other banner.
 We should also alternate the order of banners for Bucket B to avoid interference from the display order.

 Lastly, decide on the experiment duration.
 To account for long-term effects, we should run the experiment for at least three months.

-A useful first step is to re-check the numbers and perform a gut instinct check.
+A useful first step is re-checking the numbers and performing a gut instinct check.
 If results seem odd, we should suspect a problem, investigate the cause, and revise our approach.

 In this example, we tested a banner strategy hypothesis.
 The validation step involves evaluating differences between the test and control groups (users who didn’t receive the treatment over three months) and identifying any confounding factors that might have affected the results.
 We must also determine if the differences and observations are statistically significant or potentially spurious results.

 The second type of analytical approach comes from the quantitative research framework.
 After we define our key metrics clearly, this framework helps give them context.
-With this framework, teams can enhance their understanding of the key metric, making it easier to control, track, assign responsibilities, and identify opportunities for improvements.
+With this framework, teams can enhance their understanding of the key metric, making it easier to control, track, assign responsibilities, and identify improvement opportunities.

-We do this by breaking down the key metric into lower-level metrics.
+We do this by breaking down the key metrics into lower-level metrics.
 Here’s a step-by-step guide:

 Identify the key metric: Determine the main metric you want to focus on (e.g., revenue for a sales team).